bongiozzo/musica_mustdie/output/band_altar.md

 # Altar

+Satanic Band from Holland

-Дискография
+## Дискография

-"Ex Oblivione" 1993, Death Metal
+### "Ex Oblivione" 1993, Death Metal

+ 1. Nothing Human
+ 2. Lifeless Passion
+ 3. Decapitated
+ 4. A Message From The Grave
+ 5. Ex Oblivione
+ 6. Severed On The Attic
+ 7. No Flesh

-"Youth Against Christ" 1994, Death Metal
+### "Youth Against Christ" 1994, Death Metal

+1. Throne Of Fire
+2. Jesus Is Dead !
+3. Divorced From God
+4. Hypochristianity
+5. Forced Imprudence
+6. Psycho Damn
+7. Cross The Bridge Of False Prophecies
+8. Cauterize The Church Council

+All Songs By ALTAR.
+Produced At Franky's Recording Kitchen.
+Engineered By Ronny v/d Wey & Mixed By Berthus Westerhuis.
+Recorded In The Darkest Studio Of Holland In March & April '94.

+Edwin Kelder - Vocals
+Marcel v.
+Haaff - Guitars
+Bert Huisjes - Guitars
+Nils Vos - Bass
+Marco Arends - Drums

+(P)&(C) 1994 DISPLEASED Records

-"Ego Art" 1996, Death Metal
+### "Ego Art" 1996, Death Metal

+1. Eidolon
+2. I Take
+3. Ego Art
+4. C.C.C.
+5. Truly Untrue
+6. Pathetic Priest
+7. Destructive Selection
+8. Egovernment
+9. Follow Me
+10.Tonight This Country Will Die

+All Songs By ALTAR.
+Produced By Berthus Westerhuis & ALTAR.
+Engineered By Ronny v/d Wey & Mixed By Berthus Westerhuis.
+Recorded At Franky's Recording Kitchen..

+Edwin Kelder - Vocals
+Marcel Verdurmen - Lead & Rhythm Guitars
+Bert Huisjes - Rhythm Guitar
+Nils Vos - Bass
+Marco Arends - Drums

+(P)c 1996 DISPLEASED Records

-"Provoke" 1998, Death Metal
+### "Provoke" 1998, Death Metal

-"In The Name of The Father" 1999, Death Metal
+### "In The Name of The Father" 1999, Death Metal

+Holy Mask
+Spunk
+God Damn You
+In The Name of The Father
+I Spit Black Bile On You
+Hate Scenario
+Pro Jagd
+Walhalla Express
+In Our Dominion

-"Until Heaven Forbids" 2000, Death Metal
+### "Until Heaven Forbids" 2000, Death Metal

+I Am Your Provider
+The Trooper
+Throne of Fire (Live)
+Psycho Damn (Live)
+Throne of Fire (Demo)
+Forced Imprudence (Demo)
+Psycho Damn (Demo)
+'Cross the bridge of false prophecies (Demo)
+God Damn You (videoclip)

-"Red Harvest" 2001, Death Metal
+### "Red Harvest" 2001, Death Metal

+Sick
+The Stress Factor
+On the Throne
+The Unbeliever
+Red Harvest
+Generation X
+To my Friends (RIP)
+Punishment for Decency

 ## Отношения с другими группами